 This unit will present a range of advanced topics presented by staff and students related to the pathology, aetiology and prevention of illnesses linked to dementia.
-The unit will explore national and international examples of high quality dementia care research in these areas.
-Academic and research staff of the Wicking Centre will present on subjects, with opportunities for discussion on findings and implications.
-Students will be required to present on a topic related to the neurobiological basis of dementing illnesses.
+The unit will explore national and international examples of high quality research in these areas, particularly in the fields of neuroscience, cell biology and genetics

 |Unit name||Advanced Topics in the Neurobiology of Dementia|

 - International students